-- Replace incandescent lights with compact fluorescent lamps (CFLs).
-These lamps use two-thirds less electricity than conventional incandescent bulbs and last up to 10 times longer.
-Replacing a 100-watt incandescent bulb with a 28-watt CFL can save at least \$30 in energy costs over the life of the bulb. - Olose dampers on unused fireplaces.
-Leaving the damper open is like keeping a 48-inch window wide open during the winter because it allows warm air to go up the chimney. - To let in the sun's warmth on sunny days, open draperies and blinds; close them at night to insulate against cold air from outside. - neliability and efficiency.
-Gas furnaces and appliances should be inspected by a qualified appliance-repair or heating-service company.
-When buying new appliances, compare energy-efficiency ratings and annual operating costs. - If radiators are located near cold walls, place a sheet of aluminum foil between the radiator and the wall to reflect heat into the room. - p Insulate electrical switches and outlets with foam gaskets.
-These inexpensive, pre-cut gaskets help to stop cold air from entering your home through switch and outlet plates, particularly on outside walls. - Change or clean furnace filters once a month during the heating season.
-Furnaces consume less energy if they "breathe" more easily. - Set your water heater's temperature at 120 degrees Fahrenheit.
+Close dampers on unused fireplaces.
+Leaving the damper open is like keeping a 48-inch window wide open during the winter because it allows warm air to go up the chimney.

+To let in the sun's warmth on sunny days, open draperies and blinds; close them at night to insulate against cold air from outside.

+n Have major appliances inspected annually to ensure safety, reliability and efficiency.
+Gas furnaces and appliances should be inspected by a qualified appliance-repair or heating service company.
+When buying new appliances, compare energy efficiency ratings and annual operating costs.

+• If radiators are located near cold walls, place a sheet of aluminum foil between the radiator and the wall to reflect heat into the room.

+P Insulate electrical switches and outlets with foam gaskets.
+These inexpensive, pre-cut gaskets help to stop cold air from entering your home through switch and outlet plates, particularly on outside walls.

+Q Change or clean furnace filters once a month during the heating season.
+Furnaces consume less energy if they "breathe" more easily.

+C Set your water heater's temperature at 120 degrees Fahrenheit.
 Lowering the water heater's setting could cut your water heating cost by 20 percent.
 Another tip is to place an insulating blanket around an older water heater tank to retain heat.
-Water heating is a typical family's third-largest energy expense. - S Use ventilating fans in bathrooms and the kitchen sparingly in cold weather.
+Water heating is a typical family's third largest energy expense.

+S Use ventilating fans in bathrooms and kitchen sparingly in cold weather.
 In just one hour, these fans can extract a household of warm air.